-Gorgeous foliage in dramatic colors make this Brazilian native a must-have for your indoor houseplant collection.
+Gorgeous foliage in dramatic colors make Stromanthe sanguinea a must-have for your indoor houseplant collection.

 If your plant changes its "look" throughout the day, there's a reason.
 Stromanthe is a member of the Marantaceae family of prayer plants.
 Its leaves turn to follow the sunlight throughout the day, then close at night, just like its family members.